Tornado

 this place uncluttered.

-Get under something sturdy, such as a heavy table, hold on and stay
+- Get under something sturdy, such as a heavy

 help protect you from falling objects.
 If tornado wind enters the room